Living Waters Fellowship

 - He provides the power to carry out God’s plan for each life.

 There are different kinds of gifts, but the same Spirit.
 There are different kinds of service, but the same Lord.
-There are different kinds of working, but the same God works all of them in all men.

 — I Corinthians 12:4-6 NIV